Pease pudding: Regional variations

 The dish is a traditional part of Jiggs dinner in Newfoundland, Canada.

 In German-speaking countries, pease pudding is known under the name Erbspüree or Erbsenpüree.
 Alternative regional names are Erbsbrei or Erbsmus.
 It is especially widespread in the traditional cuisine of the German capital Berlin.
 The best-known German dish which is traditionally served with pease pudding is Eisbein.
 A similar dish with ham hock, karka, is served in Lithuania.

 In the Netherlands, pea soup is called snert, or erwtensoep.
 It is cooked with dried split peas (yellow, or green), with chopped onions and bay leaf, and a smoked pork sausage, often Polish, which is then sliced, and served with the soup.

 Traditional Russian cuisine has several pea-based dishes, including pease pudding/puree/soups known as gorohovaya kasha (гороховая каша) or goroshnitsa (горошница).
 In the Gorokhovetsky District of Vladimir Oblast the dish goes by the name puchalka (пучалка) and is traditionally made for weddings, commemorations of the dead, Christmas, and Great Lent.

 In Beijing cuisine, wandouhuang (豌豆黄) is a sweetened and chilled pease pudding made with yellow split peas or shelled mung beans, sometimes flavoured with sweet osmanthus blossoms and dates.
 A refined version of this snack is said to have been a favourite of Empress Dowager Cixi.

 In Greek cuisine, a similar dish is called fava (Φάβα).
 Despite the name, it is usually made from yellow split peas, not broad beans.
 The mashed peas are usually drizzled with olive oil and topped with chopped raw onions.

 Recipe

 Generally, recipes for pease pudding involve steeping soaked split yellow peas in stock (traditionally ham hock stock) and cooking them for around 40 minutes.
 The resulting mush is then blended with other ingredients, which depend on the variation.
 The oldest known written recipe for something similar to pease pudding involves saffron, nutmeg and a little cinnamon in the blending process; modern recipes sometimes beat in an egg at this point to act as an extra binding agent.

 In popular culture

 Pease pudding is featured in a nursery rhyme, "Pease Porridge Hot".

 The song "Food, Glorious Food" from the 1960s West End and Broadway musical (and 1968 film) Oliver! has a lyric extolling pease pudding.

-In The Princess and the Goblin, Curdie takes bread and pease pudding with him for sustenance when he goes to spy on the King's house.
+In the Victorian novel The Princess and the Goblin, Curdie takes bread and pease pudding with him for sustenance when he goes to spy on the King's house.

+Pease porridge is discussed extensively in Stephen Graham Jones's 2025 novel The Buffalo Hunter Hunter, where it is associated with themes of greed, excess, and gluttony.